StevenMDixon/IJScript/Process.md

 `l` is a pretty simple name and defining the function as a global variable save 3 bytes.

-The next thing is defining out paramaters we know we need to accept an array (we may need to define more paramaters later on but for now one is enough)
+The next thing is defining out parameters we know we need to accept an array (we may need to define more parameters later on but for now one is enough) a will represent the string that is passed in.

 ```JavaScript
 l = (a) => ();